uqlibrary/technology-training/OpenRefine/openrefine.md

 Now that we have narrowed down to the lines with a comma in the author name, we can use the `split()` function.

 1. On the Authors column use the drop-down menu and select `Edit cells > Transform`
 1. In the Expression box type `value.split(", ")`.
-This will create an array of separate last name and first name, removing the comma a space.
+This will create an array of separate last name and first name, removing the comma and space.

 To get the author name in the natural order, you can reverse the array and join it back together with a space to create the string you need: